What parents need to know about going guarantor on a mortgage

 • Get some good advice.
 Going guarantor on your child’s home loan is a big commitment, so before you do anything else, seek out some legal and financial advice so you’re fully aware of what’s involved.

 • Set a limit.
 An unlimited guarantee can lead to trouble, so instead of a blank cheque, think about limiting your guarantee to a portion of the property price – say 20%.
-That’s enough that your children can avoid LMI, but it also limits the damage done to your own savings if your child defaults on their loan payments.
+That’s enough for your children to avoid LMI, but it also limits the damage done to your own savings if your child defaults on their loan payments.

 • Find your nearest exit.
-Early on in the arrangement, sit down with your child and discuss when and how your part in the loan will end.
-One way to do it is to plan for your child to refinance and discharge the mortgage on your home once there is enough equity built up in theirs.
-Having this strategy in place is practical and it serves as a reminder to your child that it’s your money and home involved, as well as theirs.
+Early on in the arrangement, sit down with your child and discuss when and how your part in their home loan will end.
+One way to do it is to plan for your child to refinance and discharge your part of the mother once they've accrued enough home equity.

 Are your kids looking for a home loan to get into the property market?
-There are 500 different home loans from more than 90 lenders in our database, so start comparing rates, fees and features today by heading over to the home loan comparison hub.
+Compare rates, fees, and features today by heading over to the home loan comparison hub.

 Guarantor FAQs